Rocky Marciano: Legacy

 A bronze statue of Marciano was planned for a 2009 completion date in his hometown of Brockton, Massachusetts, as a gift to the city by the World Boxing Council.
 The artist, Mario Rendon, head of the Instituto Universitario de las Bellas Artes in Colima, Mexico, was selected to sculpt the statue.
 After years of delays in the planning stages, the groundbreaking for the statue was held on April 1, 2012, on the grounds of Brockton High School.
 The statue was officially unveiled on September 23, 2012, which was the 60th anniversary of Marciano winning the world heavyweight title.
 A bronze statue of Marciano was also erected in Ripa Teatina, Italy, to celebrate the birthplace of Marciano's father.
+Brockton High School's football stadium is also named in Marciano's honor.
+The school's sports teams are nicknamed "the boxers" in honor of both Marciano and Marvin Hagler the two have also led the city to develop the nickname "The City of Champions".